chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 client in the ClientHello `pake` extension, the server MAY abort the handshake with an "illegal_parameter" alert.
-In this case, the server acts as an oracle for identities, in which each handshake allows an attacker to learn whether the server recognizes any of the identities in a set.
+In this case, the server acts as an oracle for identities, in which each handshake allows an attacker to learn whether the server recognizes a given identity.

-Alternatively, if the server wishes to hide the fact that these client identities are unrecognized, the server MAY simulate the protocol as if an identity was recognized, but then reject the client's Finished message with a "decrypt_error" alert, as if the password was incorrect.
+Alternatively, if the server wishes to hide the fact that a client identity is unrecognized, the server MAY simulate the protocol as if an identity was recognized, but the password was incorrect.
 This is similar to the procedure outlined in {{?RFC5054}}.
 The simulation mechanism is described in {{simulation}}.